 School dinners, and Basement Buddies must also be paid for via ParentPay.

 Is there a before and after school provision?

 Basement Buddies is required to provide the children with exciting and stimulating but fun activities that will enhance their learning and their social skills.
 All elements of the Early Years Curriculum must also be provided during this time.
-The staff will also make provisions, with the support from class teachers, for the older children to complete their homework.
+The staff will also make provision, with the support from class teachers, for the older children to complete their homework.
 The children who attend Basement Buddies have a super time!

 If you would like to make contact with us at all and at any time, you can use the Contact Form below.
 The messages are checked regularly so someone should come back to you soon but we thank you in advance for your patience.
 If your request is urgent, we recommend that you call the school office on 0113 2535253 - please don't wait!